What Is The Problem Of Induction

 The Replication Crisis in Science

 The "replication crisis" in science, where many published research findings fail to be replicated in subsequent studies, has brought renewed attention to the problem of induction.
 This crisis underscores the limitations of relying solely on statistical significance and p-values to draw conclusions from data.
-It highlights the potential for bias, flawed methodology, and the inherent uncertainty in inductive inferences to lead to false or unreliable results.
+Also, it highlights the potential for bias, flawed methodology, and the inherent uncertainty in inductive inferences to lead to false or unreliable results.
 The replication crisis serves as a stark reminder that scientific knowledge is provisional and subject to revision in light of new evidence.

 Philosophy of Science and the Nature of Explanation